Goodness of Fit in MDS and t-SNE with Shepard Diagrams

-In this post, I illustrate goodness of fit with Shapard diagrams using a simple example which maps the locations of cities in Europe using t-SNE and MDS.
+In this post, I illustrate goodness of fit with Shepard diagrams using a simple example that maps the locations of cities in Europe using t-SNE and MDS.
 You will see that the t-SNE approach, which is not designed to preserve all distances in the data, produces an odd-looking map of Europe and a distorted Shepard diagram.
 While the MDS approach produces an ideal-looking Shepard diagram.
 This is because MDS does not introduce any distortions in data which has only two dimensions.
 I then look at real (high dimensional) data using t-SNE and MDS Shepard diagrams.

 The t-SNE example

 I'll start with an example of t-SNE.
 The chart below uses t-SNE to place European cities on a map using a matrix of distances between cities of Europe.
 Having previously championed t-SNE, something has clearly gone wrong on this map.

 First and most obvious, the orientation of the map is incorrect.
 It is rotated roughly 90 degrees clockwise.
 More northern cities are on the right of the map.
 In fact, this is not a failure of t-SNE.
 The algorithm doesn't know that conventionally we put north at the top, so we are free to rotate the output.